HU90m/opentitan/hw/ip/prim/README.md

 In addition to the implementation in the `generic` library, primitives may be implemented by as many other libraries as needed.

-Technology libraries are referenced by their name.
+Technology libraries are referenced by their name (for example `xilinx`).

 ### Technology library discovery